 Football: James Franklin

 Basketball: Pat Chambers

-Franklin guided the Nittany Lions to an unlikely Big Ten title in his third season Happy Valley.
-His most impressive accomplishment, however, is winning a combined 18 games in his final two seasons at Vanderbilt.
-Chambers is having a tough time turning things around at Penn State (no NCAA Tournaments in five full seasons), but recruiting has been on an uptick and his current team has a talented young core.
+Franklin guided the Nittany Lions to an unlikely Big Ten title in his third season Happy Valley in 2016 and followed up with another 11-win campaign last fall.
+He has built a national power at Penn State.
+Chambers is having a tough time turning things around at Penn State (no NCAA Tournaments in five full seasons), but the Nittany Lions are flirting with a winning record in Big Ten play for the first time since 2009.

 Basketball: Mark Turgeon

 Durkin is well respected and has done a decent job recruiting, but the Terps are 11–15 overall and 5–13 in the Big Ten in his two seasons.
 Turgeon reached the NCAA Tournament in each of his four seasons at Texas A&M, but is just three for six (and likely seven after this season) during his tenure at Maryland.

 Allen, a widely respected defensive coordinator, went 5–7 in his first full season as the Hoosiers’ football coach.
 Miller was highly successful during his time at Dayton and can be expected to build a winner at Indiana.
 His first, year, however, has been a challenge, and the Hoosiers will miss the NCAA Tournament for the second straight season.

 Fleck, who rose to prominence for his work at Western Michigan, went 5–7 overall and 2–7 in the Big Ten in his first season as a Power 5 head coach.
 He has brought new energy to a program that has been good — but hardly great — in recent seasons.
 Pitino broke through last season — his fourth at Minnesota — with a trip to the NCAA Tournament after an 11–7 record in the Big Ten.
 The Gophers were expected to contend for the league title this season but have been a major disappointment.